jaredcaraway/simpsons-quote-terminal/README.md

 * 0.0.1
     * Initial release

+## Developing Locally

+This project uses Sass (SCSS syntax), BrowserSync for live preview functionality, and Gulp to stitch everything together.
+You'll want to have Node and Yarn (my preferred package manager) or NPM installed.

+First clone this repo to your machine.
+Then, installing the dependencies should be as simple as running `yarn install` or `npm install`.

+When I'm working on this project, I run `gulp watch`; this will watch the index.html file, compile SCSS changes on the fly, and update the output live via BrowserSync.

 ## Contributing

 In its current iteration, there are a number of bugs to be worked out and improvements to be made.
 Contributions to this project are more than welcome!
 Here's how to contribute: